geoadmin/tool-geocat/README.md

   **This is a test.** Automatically add the coupled ressources of a geoservice's metadata (one ressource per service's layer).
   Read the getCapabilities to get all layers and another service to get the Geocat ID for each layer.
 Works  for the BGDI WMS.

+* **add-opendataSwissPermalinkOnLineResource-to-geocatMDs**

+  Add the opendataSwiss-Permalink as OnLineResource to geocat.ch MDs.

+* **add-RESTfulAPIonLineResource-to-BGDI-MDs**

+  Add the RESTfulAPI-Service as onLineResource to geocat.ch BGDI-MDs.

+* **add-techLayerId-to-geocatIdentifier**

+  Add techLayer-Id (-Name) as geocatIdentifier to geocat.ch MDs.

 * **BGDI**

   Manage metadata from BGDI datasets.

+* **ClassLibrary**

+  With this scripts, you have a helpfull library, which you can use in other projects.

 * **BackupGenerator**

   Export all metadata, groups, users, thesaurus, subtemplates (reusable objects) and the unpublish report